912-Cotor-Catinca/market-prediction/readme.md

 - **Feature Branches:** New features and changes are developed in separate branches.
 - **Merging:** Changes from feature branches are merged into the main branch.
 - **GitHub Integration:** The project is hosted on GitHub for collaborative development.

+##Changes Made

+1. **Added `appinfo.txt`:**
+   - Created a new text file, `appinfo.txt`, to store information about the application.
+   - Populated `appinfo.txt` with essential details regarding the application's purpose, features, and usage.

+2. **Updated `readme.txt`:**
+   - Extended the `readme.md` file to include instructions on how to contribute to the project.
+   - Provided a brief overview of the collaborative workflow, feature branches, and GitHub integration.

+3. **Incorporated Changes from `main`:**
+   - Merged changes from the `main` branch to ensure that the `feature/add-about-project` branch stays up-to-date with the latest developments.

 ## Getting Started